Aubrey2501/se_project_aroundtheus/README.md

 ## How to View the Project

-To view the project, simply open the `index.html` file in your preferred web browser.
+To view the project, simply open the `https://aubrey2501.github.io/se_project_aroundtheus/` link in your preferred web browser.

-1. Clone or download the project files to your local machine.
-2. Open the `index.html` file in a web browser.

 ## Contact